idrlykforeal/unit-1/Quiz/quiz004/quiz_004.md

-# determine if the interger equals to the sum of all its digits.
+# Determine if the interger equals to the sum of all its digits.

 ## Code